Niharrakholiya/DUhacks-4.0/README.md

 ## 🌟 Our Solution

-स्वास्थ्यसेतु (SwasthyaSetu) is a revolutionary WhatsApp-based healthcare companion that:
+आरोग्य सेतु (ArogyaSetu) is a revolutionary WhatsApp-based healthcare companion that:
 - Provides instant medical guidance in multiple Indian languages
 - Understands voice messages for those who can't type
 - Uses advanced AI to offer personalized health insights